YasuakiHonda/PerfectSecrecy2/README.md

 ---

+### `GuessingGame/`

+Formalization of the **guessing game** framework, which characterizes non-perfect secrecy through adversarial guessing strategies.

+- `Defs.lean`
+  Core definitions of the guessing game, including adversary success probabilities and winning conditions.

+- `PerfectSecrecy.lean`
+  Characterization of perfect secrecy in terms of guessing game bounds, showing when an adversary cannot improve their guessing advantage.

+- `BitStringCase.lean`
+  Specialized treatment for bitstring message spaces, providing concrete instantiations of guessing game results.

+- `SmallKeySpace.lean`
+  Analysis of guessing games when the key space is small relative to the message space.

+- `ENNRealCalc.lean`
+  Auxiliary theorems and calculations for extended non-negative real arithmetic, supporting probability computations in the guessing game framework.

+---

 ## Relation to Cryptographic Formalizations

 While this development is information-theoretic in nature, it is structured to resemble modern cryptographic libraries: